JNing73/csharp-xunit-testing-tutorial/README.md

 The base code was all written by the course creator Thomas Claudius Huber (https://www.thomasclaudiushuber.com).
-Any commits I have made or will make will be identical or in very similar to what was demonstrated by Thomas in the course content.
+Any commits I have made or will make will be identical or with the same intent as what was demonstrated by Thomas in the course content.

 ## Coding Concepts Demonstrated